Frequently Asked Questions

 Is polyurethane foam a green product?

-All insulating materials have one very important property: energy saving.
+All insulating materials have a very nice mission: saving energy.
 Foam insulation can significantly reduce the energy required to heat or cool buildings.
 The use of insulation reduces electricity demand, helps conserve valuable fossil fuels, while reducing associated greenhouse gas emissions during power generation.
+In this sense, our insulation is a green product.

-What are the dangers of spray foam insulation?
+What are the dangers of sprayed foam insulation?

 How to remove closed cell spray foam?